reesealanj/reesealanj/README.md

 Full Stack Web Developer
 ------------------------

-I've been working in the industry for 2 years now and have focused largely on projects based in React.
+I've been working in the industry for 3 years now and have focused largely on projects based in React.
 Currently I work for Branding Brand, a company that focuses on building user experiences using React and React Native.

-*   🌍  I'm based in Houston, TX
+*   🌍  I'm based in Denton, TX
 *   ✉️  You can contact me at [reesealanj@gmail.com](mailto:reesealanj@gmail.com)
 *   🧠  I'm learning the t3 stack (particularly tRPC)
 *   🤝  I'm open to collaborating on Interesting projects